bixb922/crank-organ/doc-software/README.md

 * Fix "List by MIDI note" logic
 * Fix error in "Scale test" button, note.html

-## Changes from July 10 to July 22, 2026
+## Changes from July 10 to July 30, 2026
 * Compressed output files of compress_midi.py now will have the same file modification date as input files.
 * Uploaded files on microcontroller now will have the same date/time as the "last modified datetime" of the originating file on the PC.
 * Prevent power off during a very long tune manager sync.
 * Now File Manager can delete files containing a plus sign.
 * Handle case if config.html was filled incompletely.
-This can happen when no access point is available at some point during configuration.
+This can happen when no access point is available at some point during configuration and form is left blank due to microcontroller not accessible.
 It will now show error "AP password must not be blank".
+* Fix MIDI program number in playback.
+* If WiFi not configured yet (i.e. station id is still wifi_SSID_1) then don't start WiFi on these SSIDs.
+This might prevent station mode to interfere with AP mode.
+* By default, never stop AP mode.
+If the power savings of AP mode is needed, it must be configured in General Configuration.
+No hurry to connect to the AP mode SSID  for  initial configuration (default name ESP32S3) or for fallback.
+* Don't stop station mode search if a user is connected in AP mode is active.
+This allows both interfaces to be active at the same time.
+Also: it can be sometimes difficult to know if a device is still connected to the AP mode, since WiFi connections are automatic.
+* Hide the "Save changes" buttons on the General Configuration page until data is properly loaded.
+* Update this document.

 # 20. Programming language